 Of the two cameras under consideration, the Fujifilm X-E2S features an APS-C sensor and the Sony A7 III a full frame sensor.
 The sensor area in the A7 III is 130 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 24MP, the A7 III offers a higher resolution than the X-E2S (16MP), but the A7 III nevertheless has larger individual pixels (pixel pitch of 5.94μm versus 4.80μm for the X-E2S) due to its larger sensor.
 Moreover, the A7 III is a much more recent model (by 2 years and 1 month) than the X-E2S, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.
-Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.
+Coming back to sensor resolution, it should be mentioned that the X-E2S has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The Fujifilm X-E2S has a native sensitivity range from ISO 200 to ISO 6400, which can be extended to ISO 100-51200.
 The corresponding ISO settings for the Sony Alpha A7 III are ISO 100 to ISO 51200, with the possibility to increase the ISO range to 50-204800.

 In terms of underlying technology, the X-E2S is build around a CMOS sensor, while the A7 III uses a BSI-CMOS imager.
 The X-E2S uses Fujifilm's X-Trans layout of photosites, while the A7 III employs the more common Bayer array.